02 May What to do when Physical Therapy Increases Back Pain

 Always work with a physical therapist you trust.
 Ask your surgeon for their recommendation.
 Many surgeons have trusted physical therapists with which they work hand-in-hand to provide each patient the best possible care from pre-op to post-op.

 One of the best aspects of an Inspired Spine surgical procedure is that patients experience less pain compared to traditional back surgeries.
 As a result, surgery recovery is much smoother and less painful.
-To learn more about our minimally invasive spine procedures and how they are revolutionizing patient outcomes, contact us today or use our tool to find a provider who performs Inspired Spine procedures near you.
+To learn more about our minimally invasive keyhole spine procedures and how they are revolutionizing patient outcomes, contact us today or use our tool to find a provider who performs Inspired Spine procedures near you.